dotlang/language/README.md

 - **Naming rules**: Advised but not mandatory: `someMethodName`, `some_variable_arg_field`, `MyClass`, `MyPackage` (For classes in `core` they can use `myClass` notation, like `int` or `fp`).
 - `iclass1(my_obj)` returns `nil` if myObj does not conform to iclass1 or else, result will be casted object.
 - **const**: You can define class fields, local variables and function inputs as constant.
 If value of a const variable is compile time calculatable, it will be used, else it will be an immutable type definition (state will be read-only after being assigned).
-Initially value will be `nil` and you can only set the data once, after which it cannot be changed.
+Initially value will be `nil` and you can only set the data once, after which it cannot be changed or mutated.
 - **Literlas**: `0xffe`, `0b0101110101`, `true`, `false`, `119l` for long, `113.121f` for float64, `1_000_000`
 - `x ??
 5` will evaluate to 5 if x is `nil`.
 - `///` before method or field or first line of the file is special comment to be processed by automated tools.